EthanJolles/EthanJolles/README.md

 ### Hi there 👋

-- 🔭 I am currently a first-year student studying Computer Science
+- 🔭 I am currently a second-year student studying Computer Science

 - 🌱 I work as a Software Developer in Test at Solvd, Inc

 - 💻 My main language is Java, but I am pursuing more as time goes on

+- ⚡ I am the founder of Jolles Tech

 - 📫 Take a look at my company's website! https://jolles-tech.herokuapp.com/